imapex/imapex101/module3/Module 3 README.md

  && rm -rf /var/lib/apt/lists/*
 ```

-* Build a new version of the container
+* Now, build your image

+`docker build -t <your username>/imapex101_dockerfile:latest .`

+[item]: # (/slide)

 * Note the references to `Step 2` and `Step 3` and the `running in` comments.
 Each command in the file, is a Step, and each step is a new layer.
 Minimizing the number of layers created is always a goal in Dockerfile creation

 	```
 	docker build -t <your username>/imapex101_dockerfile:latest .